Financial Services Task Inventory

 The reference inventory covers the industry broadly but won't capture every organization-specific process.
 Add custom tasks using the same schema.

-# Step 3: Add org-specific tasks # Use the same 18-field schema custom_tasks = [] custom_tasks.append({ 'task_id': 'CUSTOM.RB.001', # prefix with CUSTOM to distinguish 'task_name': 'Process Internal Transfer via Proprietary Platform', 'task_description': 'Execute inter-branch account transfers using [OrgSystem]...', 'L1_function': 'Retail Banking', 'L2_process': 'Deposit Products & Services', 'L3_activity': 'Transaction Processing', 'onet_soc_codes': ['43-3071.00'], 'primary_roles': ['Branch Operations Specialist'], 'importance': 3, 'frequency': 'Daily', 'cognitive_complexity': 2, # Bloom's level 'regulatory_driven': False, 'cross_functional': False, 'ai_exposure_score': None, # will be scored in Step 4 'ai_disposition': None, 'skills_required': ['Core Banking System', 'Transaction Processing'], 'defense_line': '1st', 'source': 'Internal' }) # Merge with reference all_tasks = pd.concat([ref_tasks, pd.DataFrame(custom_tasks)], ignore_index=True)
+# Step 3: Add org-specific tasks # Use the same 18-field schema custom_tasks = [] custom_tasks.append({ 'task_id': 'CUSTOM.RB.001', # prefix with CUSTOM to distinguish 'task_name': 'Process Internal Transfer via Proprietary Platform', 'task_description': 'Execute inter-branch account transfers using [OrgSystem]...', 'L1_function': 'Retail Banking', 'L2_process': 'Deposit Products & Services', 'L3_activity': 'Transaction Processing', 'onet_soc_codes': ['43-3071.00'], 'primary_roles': ['Branch Operations Specialist'], 'importance': 3, 'frequency': 'Daily', 'cognitive_complexity': 2, # Bloom's level 'regulatory_driven': False, 'cross_functional': False, 'ai_exposure_class': None, # will be classified in Step 4 'ai_disposition': None, 'skills_required': ['Core Banking System', 'Transaction Processing'], 'defense_line': '1st', 'source': 'Internal' }) # Merge with reference all_tasks = pd.concat([ref_tasks, pd.DataFrame(custom_tasks)], ignore_index=True)

 4

-Apply the AI Exposure Scoring Engine
+Apply the AI Exposure Classification (E0/E1/E2)

 5